Best Practices for Files on Roll20

 Subscription Level Comparison

-Using a Free account, you have 100MB of space on Roll20 to use for maps, music, and other assets, with each asset having a total file size of 10MB.
-At paid subscription levels, the total file size limit is 20MB, with storage limits increased for Plus users to 4GB total storage, and Pro users to 10GB total storage.
+Using a Free account, you have 100MB of space on Roll20 to use for maps, music, and other assets, with each asset having a total file size of 20MB.
+At paid subscription levels, the total file size limit is increased to 50MB for Plus, and 100MB for Pro (except for Audio Files, where maximum upload size remains at 20MB, with increases coming soon).
+Storage limits increased for Plus users to 4GB total storage, and Pro users to 10GB total storage.

 We highly recommend reviewing the rest of the documentation on this page to maximize your space usage or consider subscribing for a significant increase in storage limit and maximum asset size.